Chapter 1 Intro to R and RStudio

 1.5 Running R Code

-As we’ve already seen, you can run bits of R code directly from the console.
+You can run bits of R code directly from the console.
 Throughout the book, code you can copy and run will look like this:

 2 + 2